kalisture/Scryfall_Proxy_Prepper/README.md

 custom_pdf.py lets you turn downloaded images (normal), adds the bleed and creates a pdf ready to proxy.

-Place images in the in folder
+Place images in the in folder, then run the program